quicwg/qlog/draft-marx-quic-logging-main-schema.md

 The time approach will use:
 1500, 1505, 1522, 1588

-The rolling_time approach will use:
+The delta_time approach will use:
 1500, 5, 17, 66

-The delta_time approach will:
+The relative_time approach will:
 - set the reference_time to 1500 in "common_fields"
 - use: 0, 5, 22, 88